diantyapitaloka/College-Filtering/README.md

 ## 🍦🍧🍪 College-Filtering 🍪🍧🍦
 - Filtering in a data frame is efficiently handled by using the %in% operator for matching.
 This operator allows you to check if values in a column exist within a specific input vector.
 - The input vector serves as a collection of target values you wish to extract.
 It typically consists of several alliances or group names defined as strings.
+- When the operation runs, it returns a logical vector of TRUE and FALSE values.
+These boolean results determine which rows of the data frame should be retained.

 ## 🍦🍧🍪 Code 🍪🍧🍦
 - Grafiknya sama dengan subbab "Tren Jumlah Mahasiswa dari Tahun ke Tahun" tapi sudah dengan filter dua fakultas, yaitu "ICT" dan "Ilmu Komunikasi".